Ed-von-Schleck/cbob/README.md

 Todo
 ----

-* Tests: Both unit-tests and automated project deployment tests, including fake large scale project.
-Not started yet.
+* Tests: Expand on what we have.
+There should be more tests.
 * Documentation: Yeah.
 And Tutorials.
 It's coming once most planned features are in place.
-* API: Expose and document an API for commands (but nothing low-level - there's gonna be plugins for that).
+* API: Expose and document an API for commands, kinda what I seem to remember *mercurial* offers (but nothing low-level - there's gonna be plugins for that).

 Feedback
 --------